CSCI-SHU-410-SE-Project/Deskulpt/docs/src/guide/introduction.md

 ### Deskulpt Canvas

 The **Deskulpt canvas** is a transparent webview window layered on your desktop, always staying below your other application windows.
-The Deskulpt canvas has two modes: **sink mode** and **float mode**.
+The Deskulpt canvas has two interaction modes: **sink mode** and **float mode**.

 - In sink mode, widgets are not user-interactable, though they are still dynamic.
 You can use your desktop as normal, as if the widgets are just small dynamic wallpapers.
 - In float mode, widgets are fully user-interactable, meaning that they are responsive to clicks, keyboard events, etc. and you can drag them around.
 However you cannot interact with your desktop, e.g., you cannot click desktop icons.